fictional-tribble-2/ABI/README.md

 ### 9. Get address of Crowdsale Controller

-In order to start crowdsale you'll need to find the address of Crowdsale Controller, which is the contract, created during the previous step.
+In order to start crowdsale you'll need to find the address of Crowdsale Controller, which is the contract created during the previous step.

 ```js
 const ccAddress = (await dao.crowdsaleController.call()).toString()